BizModelAI/Main12/README.md

 **Required:**

-- `DATABASE_URL` - Your PostgreSQL database connection string
+- `DATABASE_URL` - Your Supabase database connection string
 - `SESSION_SECRET` - A random secret for session management

 **Optional (for full functionality):**